Neymar to PSG: A Look Inside the World's Biggest Transfer Deal

 Bechler was reporting that Neymar, a global superstar, was accepting an offer to leave the Spanish giants.

-One thing puzzling almost everyone, though, was why the player would come to such a decision.
+One thing that puzzled almost everyone, though, was why the player would come to such a decision.

 Why Neymar Decided to Leave

-There were a few reasons behind Neymar's decision to consider a future elsewhere but one major moment that sparked this sequence of events seems to have come after Messi signed a new contract at Barca, to extend his stay until 2021.
+There were a few reasons behind Neymar's decision to consider a future elsewhere, but one major moment that sparked this sequence of events was when Lionel Messi signed a new contract at Barca to extend his stay until 2021.

 There is no suggestion that any problem exists between Neymar and Messi.
 In fact, the opposite is true as they have a very good relationship both on and off the pitch.

-However, Neymar had been weighing up his chances of being the best player in the world and knew that this was becoming more problematic.
+However, Neymar had been weighing up his chances of being the best player in the world and knew this was becoming more problematic.

-From Neymar's point of view he was not going to become the best player in the world if he was not even the best player at Barcelona.
+From Neymar's point of view, he was not going to become the best player in the world if he was not even the best player at Barcelona.
 And for the next four years, that was going to be the case.

 He came to the realisation that if he is to become regarded as the globe's No. 1 player, he would have to move on.